apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/protocol/http2.md

     highway:
       address: 0.0.0.0:7070?protocol=http2
   ```
-* The client will communicate using http2 by reading the configuration in the server address from the service center.
+* The client will read the server's address configuration from service center, then communicate with the server by http2 protocol.